-Measuring the impact of a company on social and environmental issues is a complex and important task, notably as it goes beyond mere reporting metrics.
+Measuring the impact of a company on the society and natural ecosystems is a complex yet important task

 Impact measurement covers different areas, such as avoiding harm or benefiting stakeholders, or contributing to solutions for social and environmental issues.